alythobani/obsidian-callout-commands/README.md

 # Callout Toggles

 An [Obsidian plugin](https://obsidian.md/plugins?id=callout-toggles) to quickly add, switch, or remove callouts in your notes.
-Provides a separate command for every possible callout type, so each of your favorite callouts can have its own hotkey.
+Provides a separate command for every possible callout type, so you can easily assign hotkeys for your favorite callouts.

 ![Switching between callout types demonstration](./readme_gifs/main-demo-switching.gif)